Yuleba: Education

 Yuleba State School is a government primary (Prep-6) school for boys and girls at Perry Street (26.6145°S 149.3819°E).
 In 2018, the school had an enrolment of 23 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).
+In 2022, the school had 31 students.

-There is no secondary school in Yuleba.
-The closest Secondary School is Wallumbilla State School but it only offers high school education up to Year 10.
-The nearest state high schools offering Years 11 and 12 of secondary school are Roma State College in Roma (61 km west) and Miles State High School in Miles (81 km east).
+There are no secondary schools in Yuleba.
+The closest secondary school is Wallumbilla State School in Wallumbill which provides secondary school education to Year 10.
+The nearest government secondary schools offering Years 11 and 12 are Roma State College in Roma (61 km west) and Miles State High School in Miles (81 km east).

 Economy

 Today, Yuleba is the site of a modern mining and processing facility working a high grade silica deposit.

 Transportation

 Yuleba is serviced by the Western Railway Line to Charleville.

 Yuleba Railway Station is a timetabled stop for Queensland Rail Travel's twice - weekly Westlander services between Roma Street Railway Station and Charleville Railway Station.